 By default, Optimizely experiments can overlap so the same user be in more than one experiment at the same time.
 Therefore, variables can only be used in one experiment at a time.
 Once a variable is included in an experiment, that variable won't be available in other experiments.

 There is an exception to this behavior: if you're using mutually exclusive experiments.
-If you’ve created a group of experiments, you can reference the same variable for multiple experiments in that group.
+If you’ve created an exclusion group of experiments, you can reference the same variable for multiple experiments in that exclusion group.
 Each user will only see that variable in one experiment.

 Use a variable to roll out a feature

 You can use variables to define features in your app and roll them out to your users.

 To get started, define a Boolean variable in Optimizely indicating whether your feature is True (on) or False (off).
 In this example, we created a variable to encompass a new sign-up flow, defaulting to False:

 After you deploy the variable accessor in your app, you can create an experiment with a single variation to roll out the feature gradually to your users:

 You can use experiment traffic allocation or audience targeting to limit which users see the feature and expand the traffic allocation or introduce more audiences over time.

 In this example, we created an experiment with a single variation.
 If you prefer, you can keep a control variation with the feature turned off to see the statistical impact of your new feature on metrics you’ve defined.